Scripts for terminating an employee professionally

 On [DATE], be sure to turn in all company property, including your [COMPANY PROPERTY], at [LOCATION].
 Also, at that time, ensure you have all of your belongings since you won’t have access to the building after your last day of work.

 Your medical insurance coverage ends in [NUMBER OF DAYS].
-If you want to continue coverage with us, be sure to apply for COBRA to continue your coverage, or you can apply with the Healthcare Marketplace for an individual plan.
+If you want to keep your current coverage, apply for COBRA.
+You can also apply for an individual plan on the Healthcare Marketplace.
 You can speak to a member of our HR department to learn more.

 That covers most of the important information regarding your termination.
 If you have any questions, please feel free to ask them now or before your last day.